photoenix/NumarkMixtrackProFx/README.md

 * Shift + sample = stop sample playback
 * Shift + play = stutter
 * Shift + cue = stop and go to track start

+## Fine-tuning
+There's a few configurable values at the top of the script, including jogwheel sensitivity and pitch ranges.

 ## Known bugs
 * Pressing shift will disable all lights on a deck.